 Caesar Creek State Park (44 miles from downtown Cincinnati)

 The campground has 283 shady or sunny spots with electric hookups.
 Each spacious campsite offers a paved pad that can accommodate a 35-foot trailer or RV, pop-up, tent, or another camping unit.
-The campground provides miles of hiking trails and it is adjacent to the state park mountain bike trail.
+The campground provides miles of hiking trails, and it is adjacent to the state park mountain bike trail.
 There is a boat ramp in the campground free to use while camping.
 The Little Miami Scenic Trail is a short drive away.

 Hueston Woods State Park (47 miles from downtown Cincinnati)